 Whether you’re looking for a new friend, an engaging discussion, or a new client, there is a whole world of amazing, interesting people out there.

 Heck, you might even meet your future business partner online.

-While you might stumble upon a few great friends online, there are certain things you can do and places you can visit, to deliberately meet interesting pianists online.
+There are certain things you can do and places you can visit, to deliberately meet interesting pianists online.

 Without further ado, here are 12 foolproof ways to meet interesting pianists online.

 The beauty of Reddit is that there’s always something new.
 It’s a collection of piano-related links and discussions that the users vote on.